4th Annual Women’s Creative Writing and Yoga Retreat. Arrive Friday, February 28, leave Saturday, March 8, 2014–8 nights, 9 days.

 “While I’m a university professor, this Women’s Creative Writing and Yoga Retreat remains my favorite teaching experience.”

 We cannot promise that you will win a poetry prize, as did one of our 2011 participants after writing her winning poem at the retreat, or be published in a literary journal as a 2012 participant accomplished.
 We CAN promise that you will explore, develop and deepen as a writer.

 If you are working on a project — bring it.
 If you have something in mind but haven’t yet put it to paper (or computer), this is the place to do it.

-You’ll have an opportunity to retreat and write on your own during open time in the schedule if you choose, but there’s also plenty to do here.
-We’ve scheduled daily yoga, stretching and meditation sessions, and there’s ample time for other activities such as walking, hiking, bird-watching, and visiting village weaving and artists’ studios.
+You’ll have an opportunity to write on your own during open time in the schedule.
+And, if you choose, there’s also plenty to do here.
+We’ve scheduled daily yoga, stretching and meditation sessions, plus options to participate in other activities: cooking class, massage, walking, hiking, bird-watching, a Oaxaca city shopping excursion, and visiting village weaving and artists’ studios.

 What the Retreat Includes:

 - 21 hours of group writing and instruction

 - One-hour individual coaching session